aripiprazole/sol/README.md

 The objective of this project is:

 - Dealing with language-servers, and direct support for [Visual Studio Code](https://code.visualstudio.com/)
-- Having a full-featured CLI for building, and packaging libraries for Lura
+- Having a full-featured CLI for building, and packaging libraries for Sol
 - Lowering to [LLVM-IR](https://llvm.org/), and executing JIT
 - Error-resistant compiler, like having a compile-time error, and still can compile, because the error fall onto the runtime